BBVA/apicheck/docs/tools/sensitive-json.md

 ## Mixing with other APICheck tools

-When `APICheck Sensitive JSON` detect an output pipe, it send the a compatible APICheck data to allow to connect with other APICheck tools.
+When `APICheck Sensitive JSON` detects an output pipe, it writes a compatible APICheck output data to allow the connection with other APICheck tools.

 ```bash
 $ apicheck-curl http://my-company.com/api/entry-point | ac-sensitive | send-to-proxy http://my-proxy-addr:9000